pirovc/ganon/docs/default_databases.md

 ### IBF and HIBF

 The Hierarchical Interleaved Bloom Filter (HIBF) is an improvement over the Interleaved Bloom Filter (IBF) and provides *smaller* databases with *faster* query times.
-However, the HIBF takes longer to build and has less flexibility regarding size.
-The HIBF can be generated in `ganon build` with the `--hibf` parameter.
+However, the HIBF takes longer to build and has less flexibility regarding size control.
+The HIBF can be generated in `ganon build` and `ganon build-custom` with the `--hibf` parameter.

 !!! hint
     - For larger reference sets, huge amount of reads to query or production level analysis -> HIBF